Treat Arthritis With Chiropractic Care

 By: Dr. Brice Neff DC

 You’ve probably considered visiting a chiropractor if you’ve suffered back discomfort or a stiff neck, either through arthritis or an injury.
-Although Gilbert chiropractor Dr. Brice Neff DC can align the spine with alleviate pain and increase mobility, the benefits of chiropractic treatment at Arizona’s Family Chiropractic may transcend beyond the back and neck.
+Although chiropractor can align the spine by alleviating pain and increasing mobility, the benefits of chiropractic treatment may transcend beyond the back and neck.
 Our arthritis chiropractors use different kinds of pressure to adjust misplaced joints in an attempt to enhance the interaction between the spine and nervous system.
 The objective of the therapy is to lessen your level of discomfort and avoid further joint deterioration.
 Nutrient-rich food suggestions and a regular exercise program may also be recommended by your chiropractor as part of your treatment.

 What Is Arthritis?

 Arthritis is characterized by inflammation and discomfort in particular joints, increasing with age.
 The most frequent symptoms of arthritis are joint discomfort, tightness, and inflammation.
 Your symptoms may also exacerbate in the morning after getting out of bed or after napping.

 - Fingers with bony growths